IT4063C-Fall24/hello-github-nelsomc/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- I learned how to open, edit, commit, and puch files into a Github repository using Visual Code.

 **I struggled with:** (repeat as needed)
-- .
+- Getting the Github desktop to show my changes so I could commit.

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- Nothing.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ 20 ] out of 20.

 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
-- .
+- None.

 **I received help from the following people:** (repeat as needed)
-- .
+- None.